Joe E. Hollingsworth: Biography

 Hollingsworth, born on August 25, 1908, was the son of Anna Hollingsworth Bostic, who immigrated from Germany.
 A native of Los Angeles, he lived with his family at 5483 Village Green and was "active in youth work"; in 1961 he was a construction supervisor for the Baldwin Hills Company, developer of Baldwin Hills Estates.
 His wife was Alice and his children were Joe Jr. and Alison.
 In 1969 he was named a vice president of Los Angeles Federal Savings.
 He was a veteran of World War II and co-founded Baldwin Hills Post 706 of the American Legion.
 He co-founded the Southern California Pop Warner Football Federation.

 Hollingsworth died November 12, 1975; funeral services were held in Inglewood on November 15.

 Political career

-See also List of Los Angeles Municipal Election Returns, 1963.

 In June 1961 Hollingsworth and 10 other people applied for the 10th District councilmanic position left vacant by the election of the incumbent, Charles Navarro, as city controller.
 Eventually there were more than 30 candidates.
 Although Mayor Sam Yorty had favored appointment of a Negro in the district, a council committee unanimously recommended 52-year-old Hollingsworth, a Caucasian, and the City Council followed suit on August 25, 1961, by a vote of 8 to 6, "after a stormy 2-1/2-hour council session."